Quick Takeaway

 From Art Teacher to Group Art Facilitator: Why Art Is for Everyone

 This post is part of my “About Series,” where I share the story behind Painting Around is Fun and how Pattern Play Collaborative Art came to life.
 You can read more about the person behind the paint in the full About page here.
-Whether you’re new here or curious about how it all began, welcome!
-Every artwork you see on this page were created by a mixed-ability groups of people of all ages.
+If you’re new here or curious about how it all began, welcome!
+Every artwork you see on this page was painted by a mixed-ability group of people of all ages.

 The beginning — Teaching art in classrooms